m3g4p0p/get-height/README.md

 ## Mkay

-This can be useful if you want to apply a CSS driven slide-up animation to a previously hidden element, as you can't have a transition from `display: none` to `height: auto` (obviously).
+This can be useful if you want to apply a CSS driven slide-down animation to a previously hidden element, as you can't have a transition from `display: none` to `height: auto` (obviously).
 For example.
 It was the motivation for me at any rate...

 ```css
 .hidden {